Karat Packaging (KRT)

 9. Cash Is King

-Karat Packaging has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.5%, subpar for an industrials business.
+Karat Packaging has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 5.5%, subpar for an industrials business.

-Taking a step back, an encouraging sign is that Karat Packaging’s margin expanded by 16.2 percentage points during that time.
-The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, an encouraging sign is that Karat Packaging’s margin expanded by 7.6 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Karat Packaging’s ROIC decreased by 1.7 percentage points annually over the last few years.
-Only time will tell if its new bets can bear fruit and potentially reverse the trend.
+Fortunately, Karat Packaging’s has increased over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment

-12. Key Takeaways from Karat Packaging’s Q1 Results
+12. Key Takeaways from Karat Packaging’s Q3 Results

 13. Is Now The Time To Buy Karat Packaging?